-This policy covers the eight protected characteristics: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief (including lack of belief), sex and sexual orientation.
+This policy covers the nine protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief (including lack of belief), sex and sexual orientation.

-Wycliffe Hall will make this policy, as well as all codes of practice and guidance, available to all staff and students and will regularly review the terms of this policy and all associated codes of practice and guidance taking special account of the Policies and Codes of practice of the University of Oxford.
+Wycliffe Hall will make this policy, as well as all codes of practice and guidance, available to all staff and students and will regularly review the terms of this policy and all associated codes of practice and guidance, taking special account of the Policies and Codes of Practice of the University of Oxford.